 Caer is the bar manager for Last Straw in Austin, TX, and co-creator of Daijoubu Pop Up: Super Asian Cocktails, a traveling cocktail experience that pushes culinary boundaries in cocktails by incorporating surprising, unusual, and more authentic Asian flavors while creating a space for Asian people in front of and behind the bar.

-The official toast for September is Kanpai!
+The official toast is Kanpai!
 And—since the word translates to “empty your glass”—our imaginative bartenders devised their recipes to make that an enjoyably effortless task for you.
 Join us for this journey to Japan, and let’s discover our next favorite whisky together!

 The Shaker & Spoon Team